 All the stitches were internal so that there was nothing to see on the outside.
 The incision was covered by a plaster.

 We put a soft cone collar on Jilly and led her into the car using a dog ramp.
 The cone collar didn't last long.
 Poor Sasha was scared stiff of it and Jilly didn't like it either.
 Border collies tend to use their sight a lot and all Sasha could see was a monster with a strange head.
 She didn't recognise Jilly.

 Jilly was a bit wobbly and sleepy but she was in no pain.
 She went straight into the garden and did a poo then she had her favourite chicken and a bit of fish and she slept for several hours.
 We fed her small amounts at first and at regular intervals.

 By the next morning she was on her feet and you would hardly know anything had happened.
 I had a problem keeping her quiet after that.
 She was used to playing and walking and she wasn't happy when she was left at home and told not to play tuggy with Sasha.
 I gave her a Nylabone to chew.

 In the evening she climbed onto the sofa which I'm sure she wasn't supposed to do but it's so much more comfortable than anywhere else.

 The plaster was taken off by the vet after a couple of days and all you could see was a red line like a scratch.
-After four days it had started to scab a bit, as in the pic on the left.
+After four days it had started to scab a bit, as in the pic above.
 After five days it was beginning to disappear.